tornqvist/yeet/README.md

 ```

 ### mount
-Mount a given html partial on dom node.
+Mount a given html partial on a DOM node.
 Accepts a html partial, a DOM node or
 selector and optionally a root state object.

 ```js